Publication Date: Wednesday September 16, 1998

 R.S.
 Basso, 355 University Ave., Palo Alto, 322-6088

 Once again, Woolworth Garden Center is the place to go for those unusual perennial varieties.
 For the fourth year in a row, they have beat out the competition.
 The nursery offers a large array of plants, with almost anything the finnicky gardener could ask for, at low prices.
 In second place was Smith & Hawkin.

 Woolworth Garden Center, 725 San Antonio Road, Palo Alto, 493-5136

-No contest.
-Palo Alto Hardware, is a two-by-four above the rest in our readers' do-it-yourself dreams, nailing down three times as many votes as its closest competitor.
-Since opening near downtown in January 1993, the store, an independently-owned affiliate of Ace Hardware, has built a reputation for courteous, small-town service.
+They've done it again.
+Palo Alto Hardware earned nearly three times more votes than the competition.
+Since opening near downtown in January 1993, the independently owned affiliate of Ace Hardware has built a reputation for courteous, small-town service.
 And, like the general stores of the past, it carries a wide selection of goods, from PVC piping to cooking wares.
-After Palo Alto Hardware's 112 votes, Menlo Park Hardware Co. on Santa Cruz Avenue took second place with 34 votes, edging out Orchard Supply Hardware in Redwood City, which received 33.
+Orchard Supply Hardware took second and ACE Hardware in Menlo Park came in third.

 Palo Alto Hardware, 875 Alma St., Palo Alto, 327-7222